kaz-utashiro/greple/README.md

     When single pattern is specified, first color in colormap is used for the pattern.
-If multiple patterns and multiple colors are specified, each patterns are colored with corresponding colors cyclically.
+If multiple patterns and multiple colors are specified, each pattern is colored with corresponding color cyclically.

     Option **--regioncolor**, **--uniqcolor** and **--colorindex** change
     this behavior.